AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 gamble that luckily worked out fine.

-However, after finishing my degree and finding a job as machine learning engineer I no longer had the opportunity to use very often.
-As such, out of nostalgia I decided to learn it again and use it to implement a Monte Carlo Tree Search (MCTS) algorithm to play, perfect information zero sum adversarial games.
+However, after finishing my degree and finding a job as machine learning engineer I no longer had the opportunity to use it very often.
+As such, out of nostalgia I decided to learn it again and use it to implement a Monte Carlo Tree Search (MCTS) algorithm to play, perfect information, zero sum, adversarial games.

 In this blog post we go over my implementation of the algorithm as well as other fun and unique things regarding the Haskell programming language.